Henry Vandyke Carter: India and later life

-Meanwhile, Carter wrote the Indian Medical Service examination and joined the service in January 1858 had moved to Bombay and was married to a woman named Harriet Bushell, only to discover that her real name was Amelia Adams, previously married and whose first marriage had been canceled because of her adultery.
+Meanwhile, Carter, who wrote the Indian Medical Service examination and joined the service in January 1858, had moved to Bombay and was married to a woman named Harriet Bushell, only to discover that her real name was Amelia Adams, previously married and whose first marriage had been canceled because of her adultery.
 Carter could not legally obtain the annulment of the marriage as this would entail the loss of the legitimacy of his daughter, Eliza Lily, born in September 1860.
 However, he never saw his wife, and came out destroyed by an experience that became publicly known quickly throughout Bombay.
-Carter was employed to the Indian Medical Service in Bombay in 1858 for the rest of his career, where he took up the post of Professor of Anatomy at Grant Medical College, enjoying with satisfaction the good fortune of his book.
+Carter was employed by the Indian Medical Service in Bombay from 1858 for the rest of his career.
+There he took up the post of Professor of Anatomy at Grant Medical College, enjoying with satisfaction the good fortune of his book.
 He served in Satara from 1863 to 1872.
 Between 1872 and 1875 he took leave and returned to Europe and worked with visiting researchers of various European nationalities.
 Upon his return to India, he was sent to the peninsula of Junagadh and after a short residence he published a report on leprosy in the area.
-He was eventually awarded the titles of "Principal of Grant Medical College" and "First Physician at JJ Hospital" and was the secretary then president of the Bombay Medical Society, and went off to conduct medical research regarding the most common infectious diseases in poor sections of the Indian population, being the first researcher in the Indian subcontinent to confirm the presence of endemic diseases such as tuberculosis, (of which Robert Koch would only discover the pathogen, the "Koch bacillus", in 1892) and malaria.
+He was eventually awarded the titles of "Principal of Grant Medical College" and "First Physician at JJ Hospital" and was the secretary, and then president, of the Bombay Medical Society, and went off to conduct medical research regarding the most common infectious diseases in poor sections of the Indian population, being the first researcher in the Indian subcontinent to confirm the presence of endemic diseases such as tuberculosis, (of which Robert Koch would only discover the pathogen, the "Koch bacillus", in 1892) and malaria.
 He worked on Spirillum or relapsing fever, for which he received a Stewart Prize in 1882.

 After thirty years in India (1858-1888), Carter returned to England to settle down next to Lily's sister and family at Scarborough.
 In retirement, Carter was appointed "Honorary Deputy Surgeon-General and Honorary Surgeon to the Queen".
 He married Ellen Robinson in 1890, with whom he had two children before dying of tuberculosis on 4 May 1897, at the age of 65.
 He and his wife are buried together in the cemetery in Scarborough.
 A commemorative plaque in Belgrave Square honors his work as a physician and illustrator.